iArcanic/iss-cw/docs/report/iss-report.md

     record["data"] = serialized_ciphertext
 ```

-For more detail on the full code implementation, see [4.3.2.1.4](#43214-key_expirepy).
+**NOTE**: for more detail on the full code implementation, see [4.3.2.1.4](#43214-key_expirepy).

 #### 2.2.4.2 RSA

 For RSA, there is no explicit key expiry implemented.
-This is because each time the user logins, both their RSA public and private keys are dynamically refreshed and re-generated (see [2.1.2](#212-user-login)).
+This is because each time the user logins, both their RSA public and private keys are dynamically refreshed and re-generated (see [2.1.2](#212-user-login)), so no key rotation is required.

 ## 2.3 Record management

-In this system, data is organised into data records, which serve as the fundamental units of information storage.
+In this system, data is organised into records, which serve as the fundamental units of information storage.
 Users from the various clinical services interacting with the system, have the capability to both create new records and store them within the system's database, as well as retrieve existing records as needed.
 These records are structured as JSON objects.

 ### 2.3.1 Encryption